Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Vector bundles on Fano threefolds of genus

-Let us check that the torsion-free $I$ must have rank $2$ and $c_1(I)=1$ (in which case we easily get that $I$ is also stable with $c_2(I) \geq 6$).
+Let us check that the torsion-free sheaf $I$ must have rank $2$ and $c_1(I)=1$.
 By stability of $\OO_X$ and $F$, we must have $c_1(I)=1$ (and in this case $\rk(I)=2$) or $c_1(I)=0$.
 But in the latter case, by the uniqueness of the graded object associated to the Jordan-H\"older filtration of $\OO_X^4$ (\cite[Proposition 1.5.2]{huybrechts-lehn:moduli}), we must have that $I$ is semistable with Jordan-H\"older filtration: